AbleOpus/TcpInteract/README.md

 ## Server Features
 The server automatically refuses clients when they try to log in with a name that is already being used.
 This is quite important since the server distinguishs the clients by their name.
 The server also rejects null or empty names.
 The ServerBase.RefusePattern property is a regex string that can be set to further validate the client names.
 Pattern matches reject clients or invalidates otherwise valid logins.
 The server has a client poller.
 The client poller disconnects clients that are connected but not logged in.
 The clients must be in this state for three seconds, by default, before they are disconnected.
 The poller also checks for clients that have timed out.
 Clients that have timed out have not sent a logout notification, therefore the server is unaware of the client’s state until the server tries to send data to it.
 The poller checks for disconnected clients, by default, every five seconds.
 Once a disconnected client is found, it is removed from the client list and a logout notification is sent to all logged in clients.
 The PollWait, SolicitorCheckInterval, and SolicitorThreshold properties can be set to customize the poller’s strictness.
 ServerBase has a kick method – KickClient(string, string).
 Pass in the name of the client to be kicked and an optional message.
 All logged in clients will be notified of the kick operation.
+Note, the LogoutContent facilitates notifications for kicks, typical logouts, and timed out clients.
 ``` C#
 var args = new LogoutContent(name, LogoutReason.Kicked, reason);
 var package = new Package((int)BaseCommands.Logout, args.Serialize());